-This section assumes you are installing the board in a suitable ATX housing.
+This section assumes you are installing the board in a suitable housing.
 We also assume you have prepared the board for installation as previously described in this manual.
-If the housing you are using normally stands vertically, place the open housing on it's side before you start.
+If the housing you are using normally stands vertically, place the open housing on it's side before you start installing the board.